A Walkthrough of What Leverage Trading Is

-By Laurel Tincher · February 22, 2022 · 7 minute read
+By Laurel Tincher · May 18, 2024 · 11 minute read

 We’re here to help!
 First and foremost, SoFi Learn strives to be a beneficial resource to you as you navigate your financial journey.
-Read more We develop content that covers a variety of financial topics.
+We develop content that covers a variety of financial topics.
 Sometimes, that content may include information about products, features, or services that SoFi does not provide.
 We aim to break down complicated concepts, loop you in on the latest trends, and keep you up-to-date on the stuff you can use to help get your money right.
-Read less

 What Is Leverage Trading?

-In leverage trading, traders use borrowed funds to buy assets like stocks on margin.
-Leverage trading can only be successful if the return on an investment is higher than the cost to borrow money.
+Leverage trading can only be successful if the return on an investment is higher than the cost to borrow money, which you must repay with interest and fees.

-How Leverage Trading Works
+How Leverage Works in Trading

 Leverage trading in a brokerage account consists of a trader borrowing money from the broker, then using that along with their own funds to enter into trades.

-The key to understanding how leverage can help generate higher returns, but also greater losses, is that the funds borrowed are a fixed liability.
+The key to understanding how using leverage can help generate higher returns, but also greater losses, is that the funds borrowed are a fixed liability.
 Suppose a trader starts with $50, and borrows $50 to buy $100 worth of stock.
 Whether the stock’s value goes up or down from there, the trader is on the hook to give back $50, plus interest, to the broker.

-Suppose the stock appreciates by 10%, and the trader closes out the position.
+Using the above example, suppose the stock appreciates by 10%, and the trader closes out the position.
 They return the $50 they borrowed, and keep the remaining $60.
 That equates to a $10 gain on their $50 of capital, and a 20% return — double the return of the underlying stock.

 Brokers have limits on how much they’ll lend traders based on the amount of funds the trader has in their account, their own regulations, and government regulations around leverage trading.
+If you’re considering using leverage, be sure to understand the rules.

-Types of Leveraged Trading
+Types of Leverage Trading

 There are a few different types of leverage trading, each with similarities and differences.